What is End of Life Care: All you need to know

 Passing away in comfort and surrounded by family and friends is important, both for your loved one and yourself.
 Knowing your loved one has been given the chance to spend their final months, weeks or days feeling safe and supported and receiving proper care and attention is incredibly reassuring.

-When your loved one moves into the final stages of their life, helping their carers to create an end of life care plan can help give you peace of mind.
+When your loved one moves into the final stages of their life, helping their carers to create a person-centred care plan can help give you peace of mind.
 Learning about the kind of care your loved one will receive and knowing that there is professional support available for them can put your mind at ease, so you are not worrying about whether their needs are being met.
-At Abbots Care, we involve loved ones in the planning of care, and this is especially important with End of Life care, as no one knows your loved one better than you.